jundalisay/sp/content/en/research/whittaker/aether/chapter-11.md

 Thus, in the electrolysis of a solution of copper sulphate, with copper electrodes, in which copper is dissolved off the anode and deposited on the cathode, the concentration of the solution diminishes near the cathode, and increases near the anode.

-Faraday[4] made some experiments on this in 1835.
-In 1844, this was further investigated by Frederic Daniell and W. A. Miller[5].
+Faraday made some experiments on this in 1835.

+In 1844, this was further investigated by Frederic Daniell and W. A. Miller.

 They asserted that the cation and anion have not (as had previously been supposed) the same facility of moving to their respective electrodes.

 Instead, the cation appears to move but little, while the transport is effected chiefly by the anion.

 This idea was adopted by W. Hittorf of Münster.
 In 1853 to 1859, he published[6] a series of memoirs on the migration of the ions.

 Let the velocity of the anions in the solution be to the velocity of the cations in the ratio v:u.

 Then it is easily seen that if (u + v) molecules of the electrolyte are decomposed by the current, and yielded up as ions at the electrodes, v of these molecules will have been taken from the fluid on the side of the cathode, and u of them from the fluid on the side of the anode.

 By measuring the concentration of the liquid round the electrodes after the passage of a current, Hittorf determined the ratio v/u in a large number of cases of electrolysis.[7]

 The theory of ionic movements was advanced a further stage by F. W. Kohlrausch[8] (b.
 1840, d.
 1910), of Würzburg.

 Kohlrausch showed that although the ohmic specific conductivity k of a solution diminishes indefinitely as the strength of the solution is reduced, yet the ratio k/m, where m denotes the number of gramme-equivalents[9] of salt per unit volume, tends to a definite limit when the solution is indefinitely dilute.

 This limiting value may be denoted by λ.
 He further showed that λ may be expressed as the sum of two parts, one of which depends on the cation, but is independent of the nature of the anion; while the other depends on the anion, but not on the cation—a fact which may be explained by supposing that, in very dilute solutions, the two ions move independently under the influence of the electric force.